-Based on our experience at Arkadin, Digital is certainly not replacing MedReps or Medical Science Liaison (MSL).
-On the contrary, Digital can be a fantastic enabler to help face to face interactions become much more meaningful and more valuable to customers.
+Based on our experience at the Cloud Communications Division of NTT Ltd. (formerly Arkadin), digital is certainly not replacing MedReps or Medical Science Liaison (MSL).
+On the contrary, digital can be a fantastic enabler to help face to face interactions become much more meaningful and more valuable to customers.

 Many industry sales leaders shared with me that MedReps’ face to face interactions with HCPs often last less than 5 minutes, sometimes even only a few seconds.
 Considering these short interactions, of course HCPs access medical evidence and high-value medical education content via sources other than their MedReps or MSLs.

 So how do you successfully utilize Digital Engagement to enable those valuable interactions with HCPs?

 #1 Success Factor for Digital Engagement with Healthcare Professionals: Be Customer-Centric

 ‘Customer-Centric’ is a great buzzword.
 But, what does it mean to be customer-centric?

 It means that any answer must be based on clear metrics rather than on assumptions.
 As Paul White from Novartis Australia recently reminded us: “Assumptions are not evidence” (Workshop: Engage HCPs by giving them what they want: Work with your customers to understand their preferences).

 The first baseline of customer centricity is that it is all about delivering what the customers want (and not what we want to tell them).
 In this context, being customer-centric leads to collecting insights on multiple dimensions:

 The content/messaging dimension: